Trevor Bates

-Trevor Bates (born August 28, 1993) is an American football linebacker who is currently a free agent.
-He played college football for Maine, and was drafted by the Indianapolis Colts in the seventh round (239th overall) of the 2016 NFL draft.
+Trevor Bates (born August 28, 1993) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Maine Black Bears, and was selected by the Indianapolis Colts in the seventh round of the 2016 NFL draft.
 He won Super Bowl LI with the New England Patriots, beating the Atlanta Falcons.

 College career

 Bates recorded 17 sacks in his final three seasons with the Maine Black Bears.
 As a junior, he recorded seven pass deflections and three interceptions and was named team MVP.

 Professional career

 Indianapolis Colts

-Bates was drafted in the seventh round (239th overall) of the 2016 NFL draft by the Indianapolis Colts.
+Bates was selected in the seventh round (239th overall) of the 2016 NFL draft by the Indianapolis Colts.
 He signed his rookie contract with the Colts on May 5, 2016.
 On September 3, 2016, he was waived by the Colts as part of final roster cuts and was signed to the practice squad the next day.
 He was elevated to the active roster on October 4, 2016 but was released on October 13.